NEUROIMAGING / COMPUTED TOMOGRAPHY

 CTA “perfusion”

-- besides the evaluation of stenosis/occlusion, CTA source images can also be used for a rough assessment of perfusion deficit (especially if CTP is not part of the standard examination protocol or is not available) [Coutts, 2004]
+- in addition to assessing stenosis/occlusion, CTA source images can also be used for a rough assessment of perfusion deficit (especially if CTP is not part of the standard examination protocol or is not available) [Coutts, 2004]

 - many studies have shown that CTA “perfusion” improves the prediction of final infarct volume and clinical outcome